bmcbride-op/bmcbride-op.github.io/_posts/2025-10-25-a-neon-sign-in-the-winter.md

 ---

 There used to be a simple time when you’d plug a cartridge into a console and instantly be playing.
 No loading screens.
 No updates.
 Just action the moment you hit start.
 Nintendo and Sega paved the way for what would become the era of PlayStation, an age of story-driven, graphically intense games.
-But before the first PlayStation took over living rooms, there was an era of early 3D magic with the Nintendo 64.
+But before the first PlayStation took over living rooms, there was an era of early 3D magic in our house with the Nintendo 64.

 When I close my eyes, it’s 1996.
 Friday night after school.
 My brother and I had just stepped off the bus and started our three-quarter-mile walk home through the woods.
 It was always quiet there.
 You could hear the little critters scurrying through the leaves, the wind pushing through the trees like a soft whisper guiding us home.
 When we finally reached the house, Mom would be waiting in the driveway, cleaning up, greeting us with that warm “hello” and a hug that reminded you that you were home.